-Get Paid to Shop at Grocery Stores:
+Get Paid to Shop at Grocery Stores

 Do you have a knack for picking out the freshest produce?
 Do you enjoy being out and about?
-If so, you can get paid to shop for groceries (and in some cases, deliver them too).
+If so, you can make money shopping for groceries (and, in some cases, delivering them too).

 Care.com is an online marketplace known for helping families find childcare, but they also offer other caretaking positions, such as grocery helpers.
-Depending on your location, the average grocery helper through Care.com earns $12.50 per hour.
+Depending on your location, the average grocery helper through Care.com earns $10-$20 per hour.

 As a grocery helper, you also have the opportunity to branch out into other related services (and earn even more money).
 Popular positions include personal assistants and errand runners.
 To start searching for jobs, all you need to do is create a free online account at Care.com, upload a photo and create a profile.
 Once this is all set up, you’re ready to get going and apply.

 Do you love picking out clothes for other people?
 Have a passion for fashion?
-If so, there are lots of great ways to work-from-home and get paid to shop for clothing, jewelry, accessories, and shoes.
+If so, there are lots of great ways to work from home and get paid to shop for clothing, jewelry, accessories, and shoes.

 12. Stitch Fix

 Don’t quote me on this, but I think Stitch Fix was one of the first, if not the first, clothing subscription box services.
-Remote stylists for Stitch Fix hand-select five pieces of clothing/shoes/accessories/jewelry for their clients; which they now offer styling services for women, men, and children.
-For this part-time position, you must live in Austin, Cleveland, Dallas, Houston, Los Angeles, Minneapolis, Pittsburgh, Sacramento, San Diego, or San Francisco as you’ll need to attend an in-person training.
+Remote stylists for Stitch Fix hand-select five pieces of clothing/shoes/accessories/jewelry for their clients; they now offer styling services for women, men, and children.
+For this part-time position, you must live in Austin, Cleveland, Dallas, Houston, Los Angeles, Minneapolis, Pittsburgh, Sacramento, San Diego, or San Francisco, as you’ll need to attend the in-person training.
 For more info about this opportunity, check out the video below.

 Related Content: A HUGE List of Home-Based Business Ideas for Fashion Lovers